 Treatment for DCD will be tailored to your child and usually involves a number of different healthcare professionals working together.

-Although the physical co-ordination of a child with DCD will remain below average, this often becomes less of a problem as they get older and develop coping strategies.
+Although the physical co-ordination of a child with DCD will remain below average, this may be less of a problem as they get older and develop coping strategies.
 Some children may continue to have problems.